timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 Clients can add label selectors to list and watch requests for filtering API objects based on key-value pairs in their `metadata.labels`.
 Note that the API server always retrieves the complete list of objects from etcd or events from its watch cache.
-It subsequently filters the objects or events based on the specified label criteria and transmits the filtered list to the client.
+It subsequently filters objects or events based on the specified label criteria and transmits a filtered list to the client.
 This approach reduces the transferred data size, the effort for encoding and decoding in the API server and client, and the needed memory on the client side.
 However, it neither reduces the transferred data size between the etcd and API server nor the effort for processing objects and events in the API server.